Friday, 30 April 2010

 I don’t want to change my bad behaviour, because really, I like it, it gives me satisfaction, you know.

-You’ll see, I’m going to be a bloody great success.
-I am.
-If only I could concentrate long enough to write my masterpiece.
+You’ll see, I’m going to be a bloody great success, Sadie Shelton.
+I am, if only I could concentrate long enough to write my masterpiece.
 The problem is that there are so many distractions.
 Everything is trying to pull me away from my main focus.
 Everything.
+Absolutely everything.
 The world is now designed that way.

 Me?
 No, I don’t think it is me?

 I’m just going to open a new document, clean and fresh.
 I am going to make a fresh start, that is clearly what I need to do.
 A fresh start.
-Just open a new document, start again.
+Just open a new document, and start again.
+Something new.
 That’s it.
 That’s what I need to do.
+Open a new document.
+I'm opening it now.

 Start at the top.